Spinors beyond Dirac, Weyl and Majorana: the Flag-Dipoles: Flag-Dipole Spinor Fields

 notice that these last two are purely geometric, exactly like the term $-r$ in the $R_{r\theta\theta}$ component of (\ref{ten-conn1}); the remaining terms in all components of (\ref{ten-conn1}) encode instead the derivatives of the $a$ and $\gamma$ functions.
+From (\ref{ten-conn1}, \ref{ten-conn2}) we get